Ivana Noa

-Ivana Noa is a Belgian teen actress and filmmaker / director.
-She is best known for her film Feeling to dive and other stories as well as playing the luittle Juliet in Toneelhuis' Romeo and Juliet at Bourla Theatre.
+Ivana Noa (in full Ivana Noa Batchvarov) is a Belgian actress and filmmaker / director.
+She is best known for her film Feeling to dive and other stories as well as playing the little Juliet in Toneelhuis' Romeo and Juliet at Bourla Theatre.
 In 2015, she finalizes her second short film Unofficial: JUDO.
-In 2015/2016 she Alsop works on two documentaries: ACTRESS and INTERVIEW WITH A DIRECTOR.
-In 2017/2018 she finalizes foorshort films: FALLIN, TRAFFIC, and FICTIONAL CHARACTERS.
+In 2015/2016 she also works on two documentaries: ACTRESS and INTERVIEW WITH A DIRECTOR.
+In 2017/2018 she finalizes four short films: FALLIN, TRAFFIC, and FICTIONAL CHARACTERS.
+She is best known to the general public with her role of Silke Le Grand in the Flemish soap Thuis.

 Career

 Ivana Noa writes her first short story at the age of 6.
-In 2012, at the age of 9 she is among the winners of the local kids writing competition “De Wondere Pluim”.
+In 2012, at the age of 9, she is among the winners of the local kids writing competition “De Wondere Pluim” (“The Wonder Plume”).
 Another award follows in 2013 with the poem “The girl and the silence” – original title “Het meisje en de stilte”.

 At the age of 10 she writes her first script “Feeling to dive and other stories”.

 In 2012, Ivana takes part in Angelica Liddell & Atra Bilis Teatro “Maldito sea el hombre que confia en el hombre: Un projet D'Alphabetisation” shown in De Singel, Antwerp as a part of the European tour of the theater performance.

 In 2013, she plays the little Juliet in Toneelhuis' Romeo and Juliet, directed by Mokhallad Rasem.

 In 2017, Ivana Noa plays the role of Gawain in fABULEUS' post-modern theater performance Merlin or the Wasteland, text by Tankred Dorst, directed by Dirk Van Lathauer and Astrid Ogiers.

-In 2019, Ivana Noa plays the role of Kreon in KLA's theatre performance Antigone.
+In 2019, Ivana plays the role of Kreon in KLA's theatre performance Antigone.

-In 2020, Ivana Noa interprets the role of Isabella of France in Fabuleus' theater production Edward II.
+In 2020, Ivana Noa interprets the role of Isabella of France in fABULEUS' theater production Edward II.

 The same year she interprets the character of Kayley in My name is Language in Dutch, English and Irish.
 The performance is created and produced by Nicoline Van Harshkamp for MuHKA- Museum of Contemporary Art, Antwerp.

-In 2021 Ivana Noa plays Ophelia in Ophelia produced bu LOD Music Theater and HetPaleis.
+In 2021 Ivana Noa plays Ophelia in Ophelia produced by LOD Music Theater and hetpaleis.

+In 2024/2025 she plays the role of April Wheeler in the Belgian theater performance Revolutionary road, written by Richard Yates and produced by TG Stan and De Roovers.

-In 2021 as well she receives the role of Silke Le Grand in Thuis for Vlaamse Radio- en Televisieomroeporganisatie where she plays to-date.
+From 2021 till 2024 she interprets the role of Silke Le Grand in the Flemish soap Thuis for Vlaamse Radio- en Televisieomroeporganisatie.

 Ivana Noa's first professional TV performance is for Duval Guillaume Modem in their non-profit awareness campaign for “De Opvoedingslijn” - a Flemish advice hotline for parents.
 A number of interviews and notations in various newspapers and TV stations acknowledge the campaign and Ivana's acting: Het Nieuwsblad, VRT, De Redactie, VTM, Ketnet.